-This delicious recipe for crockpot baked apples is perfect to make because you can start them in your slow cooker, set it and forget it.
-Before long the warm spicy sweet aroma of baked apples will be wafting through your home, filling your senses with the promise of fall.
+This warm and comforting Crockpot apple dessert is perfect to make because you can start it in your slow cooker, set it and forget it.
+Before long the warm spicy sweet aroma of spiced baked apples will be wafting through your home, making everyone wonder what’s for dessert!!

-Ingredients needed to make slow cooker baked apples extra decadent
+Ingredients needed to make slow cooker stuffed apples

 - dried cranberries – I like to use Craisins because they are a little bit sweetened too.